-If that’s not enough try the local specialty of Chocolate Con Churros.
+If that’s not enough, try the local speciality of Chocolate Con Churros.
 A big cup of melted chocolate, a few foot-long churros and you’re done.
 Chocolateria San Gines has been churning out churros since 1894 and serve great coffee too.
 Just be careful not to drip chocolate all over yourself like Brian did.

 Cheap and delicious wine